-He's enjoyed a colourful life, run a few businesses, written a lot of articles, enraged many powerful people, stuck up for the little guy and generally had an incredible amount of fun, which he shares here.
+He's enjoyed a colourful life in Hawaiian shirts, run a few creative content businesses, written thousands of articles for leading newspapers, magazines and online, enraged many powerful people, stuck up for the little guy in the music industry and generally had an incredible amount of fun, which he shares here.

 From a start as a frustrated musician, he saved the world from his mediocrity and built a long and diverse career in the business of music.
-His company IMMEDIA! has published the AustralAsian Music Industry Directory for over 20 years; produced the AustralAsian Music Business Conference for over 15 years and runs the music business website TheMusic.com.au.
+His company IMMEDIA! published the AustralAsian Music Industry Directory for 23 years; produced the biennial AustralAsian Music Business Conference for over 19 years and ran the leading music business website TheMusic.com.au.

 As an Army brat, he travelled the world with his military police officer father and later became a criminal himself.
-But he left that career path and became a production and tour manager with top music artists in the 70s and 80s handling concerts and festivals in various cities and countries from small venues to stadiums.
+But he left that career path and became a top production and tour manager with major rock, blues, jazz and soul music artists in the 70s and 80s handling concerts and festivals in various cities and countries from small venues to stadiums.

 He's also a Hawaii-o-phile who has Australia's largest collection of Hawaiian shirts, Hawaiian music and Hawaiian cookbooks.
-Having been back and forth to the islands since he was 7, he still maintain the ringtone of Hawaii-5-0 on his mobile 50 years later.
+Having been back and forth to the islands since he was 7, he still maintains the ringtone of Hawaii-5-0 on his mobile 55 years later.

 Contact Phil: firstname.lastname@example.org